jviau/func-samples/README.md

    - Our SDK can technically have a `<PackageReference Include="Microsoft.Azure.Functions.Worker" Version="[LATESTVERSION]" IsImplicitlyDefined="true" />` defined in its targets.
    - The `IsImplicitlyDefined="true"` is the secret sauce.
 This package ref will be dropped silently if a customer ever defines it themselves.
    - This ultimately makes a customer manually including our packages _optional_.
+4. `ExtensionInformationAttribute` alternative.
+Since we are walking `project.assets.json`, which tells us all files a nuget package have, we could design a convention where worker packages could add an `azure_functions.extensions.json` or similar file, which we will read and add extensions from.
+This will be significantly more performant than scanning assemblies.
+5. Lack of multi-targeting support.
+This prototype does not support multi-TFM's yet.
+We currently generate only 1 `azure_functions.g.csproj` for all TFM's.
+This currently cannot handle divergences in the set of extensions between TFMs.